-In the June 30, 2012, actuarial valuation, the entry age actuarial cost method was used.
-The actuarial assumptions included an 8.0% investment rate of return (net of administrative expenses) and an annual healthcare cost trend rate of 9.5% initially, reduced by 1.0% per year to arrive at an ultimate healthcare cost trend rate of 5.0%.
-Both rates include a 4.0% inflation assumption.
+In the June 30, 2014, actuarial valuation, the entry age actuarial cost method was used.
+The actuarial assumptions included a 7.5% investment rate of return (net of administrative expenses) and an annual healthcare cost trend rate of 7.25% initially decreasing gradually to 3.6%.
+Both rates include a 2.8% inflation assumption.
 The Plan's unfunded actuarial accrued liability is being amortized as a level percentage of projected payroll on a closed basis.
-The remaining amortization period at June 30, 2013, was twenty-five years.
+The remaining amortization period at June 30, 2014, was twenty-three years.